W-David-Porter/acim/src/text/1-the-meaning-of-miracles/iv-the-escape-from-darkness/index.md

 3. Darkness is lack of light as sin is lack of love.
 ²It has no unique properties of its own.
-³It is an example of the ‘scarcity’ belief, from which only error can proceed.
+³It is an example of the “scarcity’ belief, from which only error can proceed.
 ⁴Truth is always abundant.
 ⁵Those who perceive and acknowledge that they have everything have no needs of any kind.
 ⁶The purpose of the Atonement is to restore everything to you; or rather, to restore it to your awareness.